TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ## How to build the ROM

-To build this, use Build.bat if you're a Windows user, or build.lua otherwise.
-The built ROM will be called 'Sonic.gen'.
+To build this, use build.bat if you're a Windows user, or build.sh if you're a Linux user.
+Use build_debug to debug things.

 ## Quick start